Fantasy fantasy sport Blaseball developers score $3M seed funding to go mobile – TechCrunch

 What was never clear even to the developers, however, was whether the game would live long enough to see those plans come to fruition.
 Blaseball, being a side project built during strange days, was never envisioned as a big money maker.
 For a small game developer to have a runaway success on their hands but little ability to monetize that success, the stresses of continuing development and support can overtake the benefits of popularity.

-“Since we didn’t really set it up from the get go to be profitable, we were just sort of slowly losing money,” said Rosenthal.
+“Since we didn’t really set it up from the get-go to be profitable, we were just sort of slowly losing money,” said Rosenthal.
 “Fortunately our community has been really supportive through Patreon and sponsorships.
 But ultimately we wanted to make the game better and sustainable, and we wanted to pay our team what they deserve.”

 The company comes from a mobile development background, he noted, so they know what they’re doing, but saw the web as the easiest platform to deploy on during the pandemic.
 Now they want to get mobile up and running, since the live, constantly shifting nature of the game fits well with the kind of updates sports and fantasy aficionados tend to sign up for.
 Who wouldn’t want to know right away that their favorite team has entered Party Time, or that their idolized player found a new piece of armor, or that a new non-physical law has been ratified?

-Rosenthal said they resisted seeking funding to begin with due to a desire for independence, but was enthused about their choice of investor, Makers Fund, saying they actually understand Blaseball and have been partners rather than parents when it comes to moving the operation towards making money.
+Rosenthal said they resisted seeking funding to begin with due to a desire for independence, but was enthused about their choice of investor, Makers Fund, saying they actually understand Blaseball and have been partners rather than parents when it comes to moving the operation toward making money.

 (They also gamely did not object to a line in the press release by the fictional Commissioner asserting that “Blaseball has acquired Makers Fund,” which says a lot.)